How to Open an LLC Bank Account: A Step-by-Step Guide

 How can I use my LLC's business bank account to better manage my cash flow?

-Your LLC’s business bank account lets you monitor income and expenses more easily.
-Also, accounting software like Xero works really well with business bank accounts – you can set up automated payments and connect bank feeds to bring all your business transactions into the software.
-And if you open multiple accounts, you can separate funds for taxes or savings, for example.
+Your LLC's business bank account helps you track income and expenses.
+Xero accounting software connects to your bank account, so you can automate payments and bring all your transactions into one place.
+You can also open multiple accounts to separate funds for taxes or savings.

 What happens if I use a personal bank account for my LLC's transactions?